-These annual financial results exceeded the targets set in the balanced scorecard system for financial year 2021, and exceeded the widely-held expectations of the financial analysts covering Hera stock.
+These annual financial results exceeded the targets set for the 2022 financial year and exceeded the widely-held expectations of the financial analysts covering Hera stock.
 Such performance is all the more impressive considering that it builds on the significant progress already made uninterruptedly since the Group's inception.